-The Research Methodology Course is a modular program which runs over 4 days in HMT4 and HMT5 (i.e. 2 days in each training year).
-The program gives a comprehensive introduction to research methodology, critical appraisal skills, statistical analysis and publications skills.
+The Research Methodology Course is a modular programme which runs over 4 days in HMT4 and HMT5 (i.e. 2 days in each training year).
+The programme gives a comprehensive introduction to research methodology, critical appraisal skills, statistical analysis and publications skills.
 It is delivered in RCSI by Professor Tom Fahy and his team.
+See section B.3 for further details.

-The program is mandatory for HMT trainees.
+The programme is mandatory for HMT trainees.
 Trainees who completed a taught MCh, or MD or PHD prior to entry into HMT are exempted from the research methodology course.